mccutchen/go-httpbin/README.md

 ```

 The `github.com/mccutchen/go-httpbin/httpbin/v2` package can also be used as a
-library for testing an applications interactions with an upstream HTTP service,
+library for testing an application's interactions with an upstream HTTP
-like so:
+service, like so:

 ```go
 package httpbin_test